zhaohengyuan1/SCT/README.md

 - Train/Val/Test splits

-    Please refer to files under `data/XXX/XXX/annotations` for the detail information.
+    Please refer to the files under `data/XXX/XXX/annotations` for the detail information.

 ## Quick Start For SCT
-We use the VTAB experiments as examples.
+We use the VTAB experiments as an example.

 ### 1. Downloading the Pre-trained Model
 | Model | Link |